New Zealand League of Rights

 Like the parent organisation, the NZ League proclaimed its "loyalty to God, Queen and Country".
-Ciarán Ó Maoláin has stated the group adhered to an ideology of Social Credit and anti-semitism, and was white supremacist.
-Another writer, Paul Spoonley, has suggested that the New Zealand League's anti-Semitism was not as explicit as that found in the Australian and Canadian branches.
+Ciarán Ó Maoláin has stated the group adhered to an ideology of Social Credit and antisemitism, and was white supremacist.
+Another writer, Paul Spoonley, has suggested that the New Zealand League's antisemitism was not as explicit as that found in the Australian and Canadian branches.

 The NZ League criticised the Social Credit Party for having strayed from the path indicated by C. H. Douglas and regarded itself as his true heir, but members maintained links with the party until the end of the 1970s, when the party indicated League members were no longer welcome.
 League members would then turn towards the National Party.
 League members were also active in other groups such as the Voters' Association.